High-Level Architecture

 Data Storage Layer: handles saving and retrieving of the data managed by the OE stack.
 The following types of storage are used:

 • IPFS for storing the asset description.
-When an asset is created in OE, its description including all metadata attached to the asset is saved in IPFS.
+When an asset is created in OE, its description, including all metadata attached to the asset, is saved in IPFS.

 • Blockchain for storing the reference to the asset description.
-After the description of the asset is created in IPFS, the reference to the IPFS object is saved in a transaction on blockchain.
+After the description of the asset is created in IPFS, the reference to the IPFS object is saved in a transaction on the blockchain.

 • Web storage for storing the actual content of the assets.
-For assets of type dataset or algorithm, their content is saved on a storage platform accessible via HTTP protocol.
-The storage platform can be either on the publisher's premises or in cloud.
+For assets of type dataset or algorithm, their content is saved on a storage platform accessible via the HTTP protocol.
+The storage platform can be either on the publisher's premises or in the cloud.

 Business Logic Layer: Ocean Enterprise enables a decentralized exchange of data, on one side, and value, on the other side, between a publisher and a consumer.
 The core element that enables this exchange is represented by the Smart Contracts deployed on-chain.
 To this end, the OE Smart Contracts implement the flows for publishing and consuming assets.
-This layer includes factory contracts, templates for data NFTs and data tokens, fixed rate exchange contracts for paid assets, and Dispenser contracts for free assets.
+This layer includes factory contracts, templates for data NFTs and data tokens, fixed-rate exchange contracts for paid assets, and Dispenser contracts for free assets.

 Services Layer: Represented by the Ocean Node component, this layer acts as a bridge between the Business Logic Layer and SDK, orchestrating how requests are processed and how business logic is executed.
 It provides the following services: